 Explore new worlds in Minecraft

 Minecraft is an open world construction game created by Mojang Studios where players interact with the world, collecting resources, placing and breaking different types of blocks in a 3D environment.
-In this environment, players can build creative structures, creations and artwork on multiplayer servers and singleplayer worlds across multiple game modes. the game is available for PC, Xbox 360, Xbox One, PlayStation 3, PlayStation 4, PlayStation Vita, Wii U, Nintendo Switch, New Nintendo 3DS, Windows Phone, Android e iOS.
+In this environment, players can build creative structures, creations and artwork on multiplayer servers and singleplayer worlds across multiple game modes. the game is available guidance on PC, Xbox 360, Xbox One, PlayStation 3, PlayStation 4, PlayStation Vita, Wii U, Nintendo Switch, New Nintendo 3DS, Windows Phone, Android e iOS.

 So, you play Minecraft?
 Built something impressive?
 Have you ever played on some cool Minecraft maps?
 Let us know in the comments!